ericveganoguera/ProjectGame/README.md

 - Differents spaceships
 - Add bosses
 - Some levels with bosses
+- Make 2 divs for the player

 # Fix

 - Bug when collision detected, player and enemy don't exactly match
-- Bug when a faster enemy drop out the screen, other enemy stops